nelenkov/android-backup-extractor/README.md

 [Releases](https://github.com/nelenkov/android-backup-extractor/releases/latest) are build with Travis CI from the master branch and include a runnable fat jar.

 Use the binaries at your own risk.
+No warranty or support provided.

 Please report only bugs in backup extractor itself, I can't answer questions regrading unpacking/repacking backups or tar files.
 (See [Usage](#usage) for a mini usage guide.)